lucascortes/SwiftUnitTesting/README.md

 This will generate a network request that not only will take time, it will also make us dependent of external services that can fail and affect our test.
 Also, we won't be able to test different scenarios, like getting a specific book or not finding it at all.

+We need to be able to modify the default behavior of the `getBook` method.
+Since Swift limitations don't allow to use *mocks* we'll use [stubs](http://martinfowler.com/articles/mocksArentStubs.html).

-So we need to be able to mock `NetworkManager` to provide our customized behavior.
+We'll start by stubbing `NetworkManager` to provide our customized behavior.
 The following implementation addresses that by providing the `NetworkManager` instance in the initializer.
 This way we can create a `Store` that uses a specific `NetworkManager`.
- _I would also add some reference to this article somewhere http://martinfowler.com/articles/mocksArentStubs.html particularly on what's a stub and what's a mock_

 ```javascript
 class Store {